DPDK/dpdk/doc/guides/nics/mlx5.rst

 This means legacy linux control tools (for example: ethtool, ifconfig and more) can operate on the same network interfaces that owned by the DPDK application.

+The PMD can use libibverbs and libmlx5 to access the device firmware or directly the hardware components.
+There are different levels of objects and bypassing abilities to get the best performances:

+- Verbs is a complete high-level generic API
+- Direct Verbs is a device-specific API
+- DevX allows to access firmware objects
+- Direct Rules manages flow steering at low-level hardware layer

 Enabling librte_pmd_mlx5 causes DPDK applications to be linked against libibverbs.